mvdcamme/C-Judge/doc/README.md

 ### JSON Output

-When a test case is run by the Google Test framework, its execution is recorded into a JSON output file.
-Google Test provides the  `::testing::Test::RecordProperty(string key, int|string value)` function to record `value` (which can be either a string or an integer) for key into the output.
+When a test case is run by the GTest framework, its execution is recorded into a JSON output file.
+GTest provides the  `::testing::Test::RecordProperty(string key, int|string value)` function to record `value` (which can be either a string or an integer) for key into the output.
 Every test case must record a value for the following properties:

 * `description`: a string describing what the test case is testing.
 Corresponds with item 2 in Figure \ref{annotated_feedback}.
 Can be any string.